Lixie-Labs/Emotiscope/the_multiplayer_update.md

 After over ten years of learning it to it's fullest potential, I've officially left the Arduino Framework behind, opting to use the raw ESP-IDF instead.
 Most of Emotiscope was written with lower-level IDF functions anyways, but now it's 100%.
 Not only has the FastLED Arduino library left the building, but now PsychicHTTP too!

+## Harmonic Mode

+Similar to Spectrum Mode, Harmonic Mode instead has a larger range of frequencies visible, showing the many overtones of different musical instruments at once.

+## Rhythm Breeze Mode

+(These modes are tough to describe without video demos yet.)
+Imagine: your Emotiscope pulses on time with the beat, but a psychedelic trailing effect is gently smearing the image back and forth in a swinging pattern.

+## Wave Mode

+Wave Mode uses auto-correlation to show periodicity in the audio signal in a pleasant pattern.
+This means Wave Mode will hardly react to atonal sounds like cymbals, but strongly react to vocals and melodies.

+## Improved Tempo Recognition

+Tempo is now derived from a *second, separate* Fourier Transform which is also always running now, and reacts not to the standard music range but from 1Hz to 12,800Hz.
+This better captures sibilent sounds like drum cymbals, which are a great source for tempo estimation.
+(This version of the Fourier Transform is the one you see in Harmonic Mode.)

+The range of tempi detection has also increased 100% to a new range of 60 BPM to 188 BPM!